 Gazebos are designed to be a space used to entertain and relax outdoors.
 Many people who have a gazebo designed in their yard are looking to add a shaded area with multiple uses.
 The most common use of a gazebo is just to relax in on a hot summers day, but gazebos can be used for more.
 Many of people have had us design a gazebo to be used for hot tubs, fire pits, and outdoor kitchens.

 Pavilions are known as “open air” gazebos, because of their similar style.
 Pavilions are often built on a wider and longer scale than the typical gazebo.
 They are designed to be an open and inviting space, often without walls.
-Pavilions are used to be airy garden structures, pool houses, or outdoor eating areas.
+Pavilions are used to be airy garden structures, pools, and outdoor eating areas.

 Pergolas are often roofed with an open framework.
 The traditional design of a pergola was to be used as a garden walk.
 Climbing plants would be trained to grow around the open framework and provide natural shading.
 Today pergolas are used for a variety of reasons.
 Some are designed as seating areas next to swimming pools, whereas others are designed to be shaded areas attached to the side of a home.